IDMNYU/IDMPEDALS/docs/pedals.md

 This pedal produces a simple [chorus](https://en.wikipedia.org/wiki/Chorus_(audio_effect)) effect by shifting the pitch of the incoming signal up and down via a modulating delay line; this signal is then mixed back in with the original to create the illusion of an ensemble sound.

 The key **gen~** operator behind this pedal is the **delay** (colored in blue) which, as its name suggests, is a digital delay line, implemented as an array of memory storage where the write pointer moves through in a loop, with the read pointer a certain amount behind - this distance is the actual delay.
-The arguments to the **delay** operator are its maximum length in *samples* and a flag to allow for feedback (unused here).
+The arguments to the **delay** operator are its maximum length in *samples* and the number of *taps* (outputs - here only 1).
 The signal to be delayed goes into the left inlet of the operator; the actual desired delay time is the value in the right inlet.

 To create our chorus effect, we have a [low frequency oscillator](https://en.wikipedia.org/wiki/Low-frequency_oscillation) (LFO) in the form of a **cycle** operator, which generates a sine wave.
 The LFO's rate is set by **knob4_rate**; its depth is determined by the <b>*</b> operator, based on a value set by **knob5_depth**.
 This scaled output is then offset by a **+** operator that provides a central delay time around which the LFO cycles.
 In our pedal, modelled after the Boss CE-2 Chorus, the delay center is 8ms, with the depth allowing for a maximum of 2ms in either direction (so 6-10ms of delay).
 The rate of the effect can go from 0.01 to 5.01 Hz.
 The **expr** operators after the **param** inputs provide a logarithmic scaling to the input knobs so that there is more range at the low values than the high values.

 The delayed signal is then mixed back in with the dry signal.
 Our pedal has a [stereo](https://en.wikipedia.org/wiki/Stereophonic_sound) effect output by inverting the phase on the right side.
+Even with one delay line and simple parameters controlling the LFO, the chorusing effect in our pedal is quite flexible.

 </details>